darrenkjr/automated_citation_search_study/README.md

 * experiment: Containing code required to run the simulation study experiments

 System Requirements:
-* Python Version 3.10.12 or later
+* Python Version 3.10.15 or later (Recommended to use a virtual environment)
 * For non-Windows users (MacOs / Linux), file reference

 NB: Re-running the experiment requires an API Key from Semantic Scholar.
 This can be requested at https://www.semanticscholar.org/product/api